Memory management and persistence in Aiven for Valkey™

 The rate at which data can be written is influenced by the size of the data values and the specifics of the Aiven plan.

 Writing at about 5 megabytes per second is manageable in most situations.
-However, attempting to write at about 50 megabytes per second is likely lead to failures, particularly when memory usage approaches the allowed maximum or during the initialization of a new node.
+However, attempting to write at about 50 megabytes per second is likely to lead to failures, particularly when memory usage approaches the allowed maximum or during the initialization of a new node.

 Initial synchronization